He awoke from death a little uncertainly. The sun was shining on the dew-damp grass upon which he lay.

 He noticed the flippant attitude creeping into his thoughts.
 It was, as Morpheus said to Neo, because he expected to wake up.
 He stared at the face in the mirror looking for answers.
 If he was so psychotic that he was having entire episodes surely he would just accept each state and not be questioning and incredulous?
 And no dream stayed so linear and rational, albeit with jumps from one body to another.
 Which left him staring at the stranger’s face in the mirror, no wiser than before.
 “Well?”
 He asked the reflection.

 His eyes widened in alarm in the mirror.
 He sounded Southern.
 He had a mental image of himself sat on the toilet, crying helplessly.
 He dismissed it as not helpful.
-Besides, he thought, he’d not eaten in two lifetimes.
+Besides, he thought, he’d not eaten in two lifetimes, he should be thinking about that.
 He was turning away from the mirror when something registered on his consciousness.

 Two toothbrushes.
 His head snapped back.

 He crept back into the bedroom, alert for other clues.
 A lamp on a bedside table on the other side of the bed.
 Some pictures, one a landscape, one a seascape with a sailing boat.
 Neither were to his taste, but he was the first to admit he wasn’t feeling himself at the moment.
 Perhaps they were to his new self’s taste.
 Either answer was bad.
 He walked to a wardrobe and pulled it open.
 Men’s clothes.
 And shoes.
 He picked one up, size 8.
 Not his then.
 Ah, but wait a minute.
 He slipped it on.
 Oh.
 He was an 8 now.
-He found some black trousers, a grey shirt, and some underwear and quickly got changed.
+He found some socks, black trousers, a grey shirt, and some underwear and quickly got changed.
 Everything fit well so he was assuming it was ‘his’.
+He pulled a jacket off the hanger and stopped.